The Riesz representation theorem and weak${}^*$ compactness of semimartingales: The weak -topology

 i.e., the mapping $\omega\mapsto\omega^i(t)$ is a limit of elements of $\mathbb{C}(S)$, for every $t$ in $I$, while for $t=T$, the mapping $\omega\mapsto\omega^i(t)$ is an element of $\mathbb{C}(S)$.
 Consequently, we have $\sigma(X_u:u\in I)\subset\B(S^*)$ and since $S^*$ is weaker than $S$, we have $\B(S^*)\subset\B(S)$.
 On the other hand, by Proposition~\ref{pro:hierarchy}, $S$ is weaker than $J^1$, so, we have $\B(S)\subset\B(J^1)$, where $\B(J^1)=\sigma(X_u:u\in I)$.
 Thus, $\B(S^*)=\B(S)=\sigma(X_u:u\in I)$.
 By Proposition~\ref{pro:hierarchy}, we have $S^*\subset S\subset J^1$ and the Skorokhod space endowed with $J^1$ is a Polish space, so, the Skorokhod space endowed with $S$ or $S^*$ is a Lusin space.
 Thus, we have (e).

 The Skorokhod space endowed with $S^*$ is a (completely) regular Souslin space.
-By the result of Fernique, every regular Souslin space is perfectly normal and paracompact; see \cite{fernique}[Proposition~I.6.1].
+By the result of Fernique, every regular Souslin space is perfectly normal and paracompact; see \cite[Proposition~I.6.1]{fernique}.
 Thus, we have (f).
-Now, by (f), the Skorokhod space endowed with $S^*$ is perfectly normal, and consequently, by \cite{bogachev}[Proposition~6.3.4.], we have $\B(S^*)=\B a(S^*)$, i.e., (g) is true.
-The claims (h) and (i) follow directly from Definition~\ref{regs}.
+Now, by (f), the Skorokhod space endowed with $S^*$ is perfectly normal, and consequently, by \cite[Proposition~6.3.4.]{bogachev}, we have $\B(S^*)=\B a(S^*)$, i.e., we have (g).
+The claim (h) follows directly from Definition~\ref{regs}.